Breastfeeding Week: 10 Best Breastfeeding Positions For New Mothers

 Laid-back / Reclined Position/Biological Nursing

-For this position, you need to lean back in a semi-reclining position on a sofa or your bed; ensure you are well-supported with pillows so that you can place your baby tummy-to-tummy on your body.
+For laid-back breastfeeding, you need to lean back in a semi-reclining position on a sofa or your bed; ensure you are well-supported with pillows so that you can place your baby tummy-to-tummy on your body.
 Your little one can rest in any direction so long as their entire body is against yours and they can reach your breasts.
 In this position, your little one can naturally latch onto your breast, and you won’t have much else to do besides lie back and relax.